esgn/pgtuned/README.md

 ## Docker image

 The PGTuned image is built on top of the [official PostgreSQL Docker image](https://hub.docker.com/_/postgres).
 The default tag used is `14`.
-In practice `pgtuned.sh` script replaces at container startup the default `postgresql.conf` by a new one created with `pgtune.sh` using supplied options.
+In practice, `pgtuned.sh` script replaces at container startup the default `postgresql.conf` by a new one created with `pgtune.sh` using supplied options.

 ### Building pgtuned image

+The default command build the image from `postgres:14` without PostGIS

 `docker build --no-cache . -t pgtuned`

+The following command build the image with `postgres:13` without PostGIS

+`docker build --no-cache --build-arg POSTGRES_VERSION=13 . -t pgtuned:13`

+The following command build the image with `postgres:12` with PostGIS 2.5

+`docker build --no-cache --build-arg POSTGRES_VERSION=12 --build-arg POSTGIS_VERSION=2.5 . -t pgtuned:12-2.5`

 ### Running pgtuned image